Mzhenian/CrispyCrumbsWeb/README.md

 ### Initialization option one: Easy & fast script

-After downloading the CrispyCrumbsWeb and CrispyCrumbsServer projects folders into the the same parent folder.
+After downloading the CrispyCrumbsWeb and CrispyCrumbsServer projects-folders into the the same parent folder.

 1) open a powershell in `CrispyCrumbsWeb` project-folder.
 2) run: `.\init_website.ps1`